Nowadays, how do medical students, language learners, doctors and an Engineer(me) remember all of the information they study?

 Just start!
 Creating effective cards require skill–a skill that can be developed through practice.

 Learn along the way, and see the results for yourself.
-Otherwise, take your Anki game to the next level by reading my other post.
+Otherwise, take your Anki game to the next level by reading my other post, or by checking out my book, Anki 101: The most practical, No B.S.
+Guide to using Anki as a beginner.